tatujan/csci-440-fall2020/README.md

 $ git pull upstream master
 ```

+## Getting Your Public Copy

+Next, please fork this repository to your personal account.
+You will now have two copies of the project, one public and one private.

+The private repository will be used for your work and our grading.

+The public repository can be used for contibuting back to the class project.
+DO NOT PUSH WORK CODE TO THIS REPOSITORY

+I highly recommend against cloning the public respoitory to your local system, to avoid confusion between the two.
+You can edit files in the public repository via the web interface, and that will be much safer.

 ## Homeworks

 Each homework has it's own directory (`/hwk0`, `/hwk1`, etc.).
 Please do your work in the homework directory